pratham643/contact_management_app/README.md

 - The app should open in your default browser at http://localhost:3000/.

-# Created By Prathmesh Gangarde
+# Created By Prathmesh Gangarde.